pelithne/sre-agent-hackathon/exercises/part2-troubleshooting.md

 ### Prerequisites for This Exercise

-⚠️ **Important**: You must run load tests **before** enabling chaos faults and **before** asking SRE Agent to investigate.
-This generates the traffic patterns and log entries that SRE Agent will analyze.

 #### Install the `hey` Load Testing Tool

-If you haven't installed `hey` yet, install it now:
+If you haven't installed `hey` yet, install it now.
+The instruction below installs the tool in "your own" bin directory.
+This is so that it will work in **Azure Cloud Shell**.

 ```bash
 # Create ~/bin directory if it doesn't exist